saridut/NPLsizer/README.md

 Any image format that can be read by `scikit-image` is acceptable.
 In addition, numpy `.npy` and `.dm3` files can also be read.
 For `.dm3` files, you may save its metadata in a separate file.
-Note that only one `.dm3` file can be processed at one time, i.e., at any given time you should have only one `.dm3` file open in the viewer.
-This restriction does not apply for other file formats.

 By default, the file name is used as the name of the image layer in the viewer, but you can supply a different name in the field `Image layer name`.
 Note that